AlexLJC/deepseek-v4-flash-gb10/README.md

 aggregate tok/s   = N * per-stream            asymptote 170
 ```

+**Trust the rates, not the split.** We later caught this fit assuming L=3.9 on
+sweep content whose true L is 2.74 (see the draft-depth section) — the constants
+absorbed a ~1.4x error that happens to cancel against the real workload's
+longer-context attention cost.
+The rate predictions below are validated end to
+end at k=5 on real content and are what we plan with; the physical
+interpretation of the two terms, and any cross-k arithmetic derived from them,
+is not sound.
+It cost us one wrong tuning direction before we caught it.

 It then predicted real agent cells it was never fitted on:

 | N (mean in-flight) | per-stream measured | model | error |